terremotoBCN/faq-accordion-card-main/README.md

 #### JS - Elemet.scrollHeight

-With this attribute, [`Elemet.scrollHeight`](https://developer.mozilla.org/es/docs/Web/API/Element/scrollHeight) we achieve the animation to expand the FAQ answers.
+With this attribute, [`Elemet.scrollHeight`](https://developer.mozilla.org/es/docs/Web/API/Element/scrollHeight) we achieve the animation to expand and collapse the FAQ answers.

 ```js
 // ./js/behaviour.js